BioShock: Legacy

-The game's plot twist, where the player discovers that the player-character Jack has been coerced into events by the trigger phrase, "Would you kindly...", is considered one of the strongest narrative elements of video games to that point, in part that it subverted the expectation that the player has control and influence on the game.
+The game's plot twist, where the player discovers that the player-character Jack has been coerced into events by the trigger phrase, "Would you kindly...", is considered one of the strongest narrative elements of video games to that point.
 In homage to BioShock, Black Mirrors video game-centric episode "Playtest" includes the phrase.

 A sequel, BioShock 2, was announced in 2008, with its development led by 2K Marin.
 BioShock 2 was released for Windows PC, Mac, Xbox 360, and the PlayStation 3 worldwide on February 9, 2010.
 Irrational Games developed BioShock Infinite, taking place aboard the collapsing air-city of Columbia in the year 1912.
 Infinite involves the possibilities of multiple universes.
 In one scene, the game take place at the lighthouse and bathysphere terminus of Rapture as part of this exploration.
 However, no direct canonical connection is given in the main game.
 The episodic expansion, Burial at Sea, takes place in Rapture in 1959, before the war between Atlas and Ryan, while continuing the story of Booker and Elizabeth.
 This content links the two stories while providing expansion on the causes and behind-the-scenes events alluded to by the in-game background from BioShock.
 After completing BioShock Infinite and its expansion, Levine announced that he was restructuring Irrational Games to focus on smaller, narrative-driven titles.
 2K Games continues to hold on to the BioShock intellectual property and plans to continue to develop games in this series.
 According to Bloomberg News, 2K Games was developing a remake of the original BioShock game but shelved the project in 2025.

-Remastered edition

 BioShock was remastered to support 1080p and higher framerates as part of the 2016 BioShock: The Collection release for Windows, PlayStation 4, and Xbox One systems.
 The remastering was performed by Blind Squirrel Games and published by 2K Games.
 A standalone version of BioShock Remastered was released for macOS by Feral Interactive on August 22, 2017.
 The standalone version of the remastered version of BioShock along with The Collection were released on May 29, 2020, on the Nintendo Switch.